-In this academic year we are working on developing a more enquiry-based approach, giving children opportunities to follow their questions and interests, and to present their findings in different ways as their skills and knowledge increase.
+In this academic year we are continuing to develop a more enquiry-based approach based around key concepts alongside essential subject knowledge, giving children opportunities to follow their questions and interests, and to present their key knowledge and understanding in different ways as their skills and knowledge increase.
 We are giving a high importance to reasoning and thinking so our children can be inquisitive learners who understand how they learn and are able to work both collaboratively and independently, including acting as critical friends to others.
-This is very much a work in progress!

 If you would like to find out more about what your child is doing in school, please contact their class teacher.